 |Treasure Point Caves||Cave||7.3 mi.
 South of Central Road Town||Norman Island|

-If you'd like to see some beautiful tropical vegetation, consider visiting J.R.
-O'Neal Botanic Gardens, which is situated in Road Town.
+To surround yourself with beautiful tropical vegetation, you might want to visit J.R.
+O'Neal Botanic Gardens, which is located in Road Town.
 Guests who tour the J.R.
 O'Neal Botanical Gardens get a chance to view a few different natural environments that exist throughout the islands.

-The parks and gardens worth considering are shown directly below.
+The parks and gardens worth considering can be seen here: